MacWyznawca/RadioJKK/README.md

 - **Key 3** [short] quieter.
 When station or equalizer list is displayed - scroll through list. [long] mute.
 - **Key 2** [short] call equalizer menu, press again to confirm selection. [long] start recording, press again: stop recording.
 - **Key 1** [short] call radio station menu, press again to confirm selection. [long] exit list without changing station.

+The selected station and equalizer are stored in NVS memory and restored at startup.
+The writing occurs 10 seconds after the change to limit the number of writes.

 Audio files are saved in `rec/recording_date` folder with additional common text file containing audio file path, station name and recording start time.